 WW II British Prime Minister Winston Churchill said “if you’re not a Liberal at 20, you have no heart; if you’re not a Conservative at 40, you have no brain.”
-What exactly did Churchill mean?
+What exactly did Churchill mean and is it valid?
 That’s what this brief Post is about.

 At 20 years old, people are usually idealistic and usually believe what their mentors (teachers, professors) inculcate into them.
 However, the parents of teachers and professors in most of today’s universities and colleges became Liberal in the 1960′s when draft dodgers fled there to avoid the Draft and Vietnam.
 Consequently, students today hear only one side of national issues and further, are discouraged to even listen to both sides, because the other side is characterized as being racist or sexist or whatever.